satadrubasu/docker-kuber/k8sCreate/README.md

  3. Defined the CIDR with kubeadm ( make sure updated in above files as well )

+  Adjust the calico.yaml for the CIDR as per chosen subnet
+  > vi calico.yaml
   > kubeadm init --pod-network-cidr=192.168.0.0/16
   > kubectl apply -f rbac-kdd.yaml
   > kubectl apply -f calico.yaml